Piyuse/Misinformation/README.md

 Verdicts are evidence-based: `Supported`, `False`, `Misleading`, or `Unverified`.

+<h1>Problem Statement</h1>
+Senior citizens often struggle to identify scams, phishing attempts, and misinformation circulating through WhatsApp and Instagram.
+Our solution provides an AI-powered Digital Safety Agent that investigates shared content and delivers simple, trustworthy verification before users act on it.

+<h1>Solution</h1>
+The solution is an AI-powered Digital Safety Agent for senior citizens.

+Users can share suspicious WhatsApp messages, Instagram links, screenshots, voice notes, or videos directly to the application using the device’s Share button.
+Once the content reaches the app, the agent analyzes it through multiple verification steps instead of simply giving a chatbot-style reply.

+<H1>Features</H1>
+User can check the fact of a link,poster,message(text),voice with multilanguage suppport.
+Codex Usage

+TechStack:
+React Native
+Next js route(backend)

 <img width="540" height="1200" alt="WhatsApp Image 2026-06-07 at 4 34 34 AM" src="https://github.com/user-attachments/assets/d145b007-0a11-444d-993b-9bdfe710d6b3" />